mlverse/pysparklyr/README.md

 - [x] Spark Connect connectivity
 - [ ] Initiate Spark Connect when creating new connection, similar to “local” (Maybe)
+- [ ] Fail when user changes from one connection to another in the same R/Python session

 ### RStudio Integration